KevinGit9/Dependency-Search/README.md

 Export the list of projects containing the specified dependency.
 Gain insights, track dependencies, and make informed decisions when managing and maintaining your software projects.

-###Preparations
+### Preparations
-You need to setup a local MongoDB before you can use this project Download MongoDB from the official MongoDB website (https://www.mongodb.com/).
+You need to setup a local MongoDB before you can use this project Download MongoDB from the official [MongoDB website](https://www.mongodb.com/).
 Download MongoDB as service and keep the default settings.
-Create a database using the connectionstring, database name, collection name that can be found in the code.
+Create a database using the connectionstring, database name, collection name that can be found in the Upload-SBOM python script.

+To make your MongoDB database more accessible you can download [MongoDB Compass](https://www.mongodb.com/products/compass).

 ## How does it work?

 1. Pull Docker Containers
-Start by pulling the Docker containers you want to be able to search dependencies on. (note that this tool will create sboms for *ALL* your local docker containers)
+Start by pulling the Docker containers you want to be able to search dependencies on (note that this tool will create sboms for *ALL* your local docker containers).

 2. Run the script SBOM-Generator
 First run the script SBOM-Generator to generate sboms from all your local docker containers.